habibiaboy/crud-node-js-mysql/README.md

 ## The conclusion of this material
 ```
 On Jquery I learned :
-Using Val on jquery for value changes, this is very simple and easier than using JavaScript ES6
+Using Val on jquery for value changes
 ```

 ```